massdriver-cloud/helm-charts/README.md

 helm delete my-<chart-name>
 ```

-## Contributing
+## ArtifactHub

-A `gh-pages` branch is managed for publishing helm charts to artifact hub.
-This branch does not need to contain `./charts` as it is only maintained for artifact hub integration and generating the static repository.
+A `gh-pages` branch is managed for publishing helm charts to ArtifactHub.

-From time to time files need to be synced (artifacthub-repo.yml, README.md, .github).
-Please ensure that only the necessary files are added to this branch.